reynierg/addressline/README.md

 # SOLUTION

 It requires the Python interpreter, version 3.6+, and is not platform specific.
-It should work on Unix, on Windows or on macOS.\
+It should work on Unix, on Windows or on macOS.

-The solution being used tries to extract the Street name and house number using regular expressions.\
+The solution being used tries to extract the Street name and house number using regular expressions.

 Are being used 3 different regular expressions to try to extract the corresponding address components.\
-They are evaluated one at a tame, and when one regex matches against the input address line, it's not necessary continue evaluating the ones that have not been used yet:
+They are evaluated one at a time, and when one regex matches against the input address line, it's not necessary continue evaluating the ones that have not been used yet:

 ## Regex I